-Major depressive disorder (MDD) is an episodic mood disorder primarily characterized by depressed mood and anhedonia that lasts for at least 2 weeks.
-Females are diagnosed more often than men.
-The peak age of onset is in the 20s.
+Major depressive disorder (MDD) is an episodic mood disorder primarily characterized by depressed mood and anhedonia lasting for at least 2 weeks.
+Women have a higher risk of developing MDD than men.
+The peak age of onset is the 3rd decade.
 The etiology is multifactorial, including both biological and psychological factors.
 Reduced levels of neurotransmitters (serotonin, noradrenaline, dopamine) are believed to be the pathophysiological basis in most cases.
-Additional symptoms of MDD include sleep disturbances, loss of appetite, and suicidal thoughts.
-Various subtypes include atypical depression (e.g., weight gain, and increased appetite), psychotic depression (e.g., hallucinations and delusions), and peripartum depression (occurring during or shortly after pregnancy).
-In elderly patients, it may also present with memory loss and resemble dementia, which is referred to as pseudodementia.
+Other symptoms of MDD include sleep disturbance, loss of appetite, and thoughts of suicide.
+There are various subtypes of MDD characterized by additional symptoms or occurrence in specific conditions, such as atypical depression (additionally characterized by, e.g., weight gain and increased appetite), psychotic depression (with additional psychotic features such as hallucinations and delusions), and peripartum depression (which occurs during or shortly after pregnancy).
+In elderly patients, MDD can also manifest with memory loss and other symptoms seen in dementia, referred to as pseudodementia.
 Treatment is multifaceted and often requires pharmacotherapy, psychotherapy, and lifestyle changes.
 First-line treatment mainly consists of SSRIs (e.g., citalopram) and SNRIs (e.g., venlafaxine).

 - Sex: ♀ > ♂

 - Lifetime prevalence: 10–20%

 - Age of onset: 3rd decade of life